See answer

 • Swelling or pain in the abdomen

 Many AML and CML symptoms occur because of the high number of leukemia cells, which can crowd out healthy, functional cells.
-Having too few red blood cells can result in anemia, causing symptoms such as:
+Having too few red blood cells can result in anemia (low levels of red blood cells), causing symptoms such as:

 • Weakness